 I’ve made so many varieties over the years – Lemon, Chai, S’mores, Birthday Cake, etc. Isn’t the red, white, and, blue fun?
 Perfect for 4th of July!

 - Red White Blue Cheesecake Parfait

 - 12 ounce box Rice Chex Cereal , divided

 - 12 ounce bag white chocolate chips , divided (Ghirardelli is preferred)

 - 1 1/2 cups powdered sugar , divided

 - Place half of the cereal into a large mixing bowl.

-- In a microwaveable safe bowl, melt half the white chocolate chips and half the butter together on high for 45 seconds; stir.
-Continue to microwave in 15 second intervals, if necessary, until the chocolate is melted and the mixture can be stirred smooth.
+- In a microwaveable safe bowl, melt half the white chocolate chips on high for 45 seconds; stir.
+Continue to microwave in 15 second intervals, if necessary, until the chocolate is melted and can be stirred smooth.